dumitory-dev/build-features/README.md

 # build-features
- A simple proc macro to create a vector that contains a list of included features as a const
+A simple proc macro to create a vector that a list of included functions in a root package `Note: using this crate makes your build non-deterministic!`

 ## Usage